yfukai/yfukai-pypitemplate/docs/quickstart.md

 2. Install their GitHub app.

 ### GitHub Pages

+1. Log in to [GitHub].
+2. Select Settings, Pages and set Source to "GitHub Actions" below the Build and Deployment heading.

 [GitHub Pages] should work out of the box.
 The pages are deployed to<br>
 `<github username>.github.io/<repo name>` or <br>